Signor1/t-river/README.md

 Some of the tools we used for the project include:

-1. Chainlink automation using upkeep
+1. Chainlink automation using upkeep.
-2. Solidity smart contracts
+2. Solidity smart contracts.
-3. Lisk testnet for deployment
+3. Lisk testnet for deployment.
-4. React ts for frontend
+4. React ts for frontend.

 ## DEPLOYED CONTRACTS